prasannax1/starships/README.md

 ### Structure

-The *Dragonfly* attaches a MACS large warp harness to the *Bumblebee*
+The *Dragonfly* attaches a MACS large warp harness to the *honeybee*

 ![Large Warp Harness](images/macs/large-warp-harness.png)